lambda826/My-Notebook/99 Interview/BQ.md

 		- Led a group of coworkers
 		- Led cross-functional projects
 		- Conducted knowledge transfers for cowerkers
-	- Express how the outcome was beneficial not just to the company, but also was an exec
+	- Express how the outcome was beneficial not just to the company, but also was an excellent experience for all the stakeholders
+	- Briefly talk about the learnings you took from this situation.
 - **Tips & Tricks**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxMDM5ODIxMiwtODEwNzg5NjMwXX0=
+eyJoaXN0b3J5IjpbOTA4NTgzODc4LC04MTA3ODk2MzBdfQ==
 -->